Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. The parent and child playlists MUST use a .m3u8 file extension.
      2. The keyfile, if required, MUST use a .key file extension, if statically served.
      3. If segments are encapsulated using a Transport Stream File Format, they MUST carry a ".ts" file extension.
-     4. If segments are encapsulated using [[!MPEGCMAF]], then they MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in {{}} appropriate for the mime-type of the content they are carrying.
+     4. If segments are encapsulated using [[!MPEGCMAF]], then they MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions appropriate for the mime-type of the content they are carrying.

    ### Upload order ###{#Upload_order}

-In accordance with the HTTP Live Streaming [[!RFC8216]] recommendation, encoders MUST upload all required files for a specific bitrate and segment before proceeding to the next segment.
-For example, for a bitrate that has segments and a playlist that updates every segment and key files, encoders should upload the segment file followed by a key file (optional) and the playlist file in serial fashion.
+In accordance with the HTTP live Streaming [[!RFC8216]] recommendation, ingest sources MUST upload all required files for a specific bitrate and segment before proceeding to the next segment.
+ For example, for a bitrate that has segments and a playlist that updates every segment and key files, ingest sources should upload the segment file followed by a key file (optional) and the playlist file in serial fashion.
  The encoder should only move to the next segment after the previous segment has been successfully uploaded or after the segment duration time has elapsed.
 The order of operation should be:
        1.1 Upload media segment,
-       1.2 Optionally upload key file, if required, 1.3 Upload .m3u8.
+       1.2 Optionally upload key file, if required, 1.3 Upload the .m3u8.
 If there is a problem with any of the Steps, retry them.
 Do not proceed to Step 3 until Step 1 succeeds or times out as described in common failure behaviors above.
 Failed uploads MUST result in a stream manifest Discontinuity per [[!RFC8216]].

    ### Encryption ###{#HLS_Ingest_Encryption}
-      1. The publisher MAY choose to encrypt the media segments and publish the corresponding keyfile to the receiving entity.
+      1. The ingest source MAY choose to encrypt the media segments and publish the corresponding keyfile to the receiving entity.

    ### Relative paths  ###{#HLS_Ingest_relative_paths}
      1. Relative URL paths SHOULD be used to address each segment.

    ### Resiliency ###{#HLS_Ingest_Resiliency}
-      1. When sending media segments to multiple receivers, the publisher MUST send identical media segments and names
+      1. When ingesting media objects to multiple receiving entities, the ingest source MUST send identical media objects with identical names
-      2. To allow resumption of failed sessions and to avoid reuse of previously cached content, publisher MUST NOT restart segment names or use previously used segment names.
+      2. To allow resumption of failed sessions and to avoid reuse of previously cached content, the ingest source MUST NOT restart object names or use previously used object names.
-      3. When multiple publishers are used, they MUST use consistent segment names including when reconnecting due to any application or transport error.
-A common approach is to use epoch time/segment duration as the segment name.
+      3. When multiple ingest sources are used, they MUST use consistent media object names including when reconnecting due to any application or transport error.
+		 A common approach is to use epoch time/segment duration as the object name.

    ## DASH specific requirements ## {#DASH_requirements}

    ### File extensions and mime-types ###{#DASH_mime_types_and_extensions}
-      1. The manifests MUST use a ".mpd" file extension.
+      1. The manifests objects MUST use a ".mpd" file extension.
-      2. Media segments MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in XX appropriate for the mime-type of the content they are carrying.
+      2. Media objects MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in XX appropriate for the mime-type of the content they are carrying.

    ### Relative paths ###{#DASH_Relative_paths_and_extensions}
       1. Relative URL paths MUST be used to address each segment.